 Click the green “List item for sale” button and you’re done!
 You’ve listed an item for sale on Discogs.
 Items are generally added to our browse/search pages within 5-10 minutes.

 When a buyer purchases your item, an order page will be created and set to the status New Order.
 You must now take the time to set the shipping costs and issue the buyer an invoice.
 If you have Automatic Shipping Policies set in place, the shipping costs and invoice will be issued automatically, and the order will immediately be set to Invoice Sent.

 Once you have received payment from your buyer, you can set the order to Payment Received.
 When you have shipped the item, set the order to Shipped.
 If you’d like to know more about order status, you can visit our document What Do The Different Order Statuses Mean?.

-Should an order not work out and you need to cancel, this is what you can do: Types Of Order Cancellations.
+Should an order not work out and you need to cancel, please select the appropriate cancellation type.
+For more details on how to properly cancel an order, please review this document: Types Of Order Cancellations.
 Discogs also offers an automated Non-Paying Buyer cancellation feature.
 You can learn more about it here: What Is The Automatic Non-Paying Buyer Feature?